-A MAX installed with the optional Ethernet interface supports the physical specifications of IEEE 1802.3 with Ethernet 2 (Ethernet/DIX) framing.
+A MAX supports the physical specifications of IEEE 1802.3 with Ethernet 2 (Ethernet/DIX) framing.
 It provides a single Ethernet interface and can support any one of the following Ethernet types:

 - 10Base-T (Unshielded Twisted Pair): Twisted pair Ethernet and IEEE 802.3 (10Base-T) with an RJ-45 connector. - AUI (Attachment Unit Interface): Standard Ethernet and IEEE (10Base-5) with a 15-pin AUI connector.